Last updated on June 3rd, 2021 at 05:15 pm

 11. It Can Be Stored In A Smaller Space

 We store our truck camper inside my husband’s workshop that has a garage door.
-Jack back’s up the truck and sets down the slide-in camper for the next time we need it.
+Jack backs up the truck and sets down the slide-in camper for the next time we need it.

-Our 28-foot trailer required us to give up a portion of our backyard to create a parking space that could be accessed from the alley.
+Our 28-foot trailer required us to give up a sizable portion of our backyard to create a parking space that could be accessed from the alley.
 It meant we had to spend a few weekends tearing up the grass, moving fence, and then laying down gravel.

-12. You Can Tow Something Behind it
+12. You Can Tow Something Behind It

-We have not done this, at least not yet, but a truck camper uses your vehicle’s haul weight which does not affect the towing capacity.
-What that means is if you own a fishing boat you can have a truck camper on the back of your truck and tow the boat on a trailer behind you (you do need to check the haul and towing capacity of your truck before you do this).
+We have not done this, at least not yet, but a truck camper uses your vehicle’s haul weight, which does not affect the towing capacity.
+What that means is if you own a fishing boat, you can have a truck camper on the back of your truck and tow the boat on a trailer behind you (you do need to check the haul and towing capacity of your truck before you do this).

-If you get a travel trailer you can put things in the back of your truck up to the weight of your vehicle haul capacity but a truck bed isn’t big enough for a lot of outdoor items like fishing boats.
+If you get a travel trailer, you can put things in the back of your truck up to the weight of your vehicle haul capacity, but a truck bed isn’t big enough for a lot of outdoor items like fishing boats.

 1. Most Don’t Sleep More Than Three People Comfortably

-Except for the biggest models most truck campers have a queen bed in the loft area and a dinette that makes into twin bed or a Jackknife couch that is just wider than a twin.
+Except for the biggest models, most truck campers have a queen bed in the loft area and a dinette that makes into a twin bed or a Jackknife couch that is just wider than a twin.
 If you are a family of larger than three, a truck camper probably isn’t for you.

 2. You Have To Have A Bigger Truck